kartonfarkas/api_docs/source/suite/contacts/contact_multiple_create.rst

 Where:

 * *[idx]* are the IDs of successfully-created contacts (returned as an array).
-* *[errorx]* indicates that an error occurred during the creation of a contact, and the error message returns the value of the key_id (i.e. the failed contact).
+* *[errorx]* indicates that an error occurred during the creation of a contact, and the error message returns the value of the key_id.

 Errors
 ------